Sivas massacre: Indictments, trial and sentences

 The event was seen as a major assault on free speech and human rights in Turkey, and significantly deepened the rift between religious and secular segments of the society.
 A day after the incident, 35 people were arrested.
 Then the number of detainees increased to 190.
 A total of 124 out of the 190 defendants were charged with "attempting to establish a religious state by changing the constitutional order" and were indicted on charges.
 The first hearing of the case, publicly known as the Sivas Massacre Trial, Ankara State Security Court No. 1, was held on 21 October 1993.
 On 26 December 1994 a verdict was reached in the case of the 124 defendants: 15 years in prison for 22 suspects, 10 years in prison for 3 defendants, 3 years and 9 months for 54 suspects, 2 years and 4 months for 6 suspects, and the acquittal of 37 of the defendants.
 Another 14 suspects were sentenced to 15 years in prison.
 The remaining 33 defendants were charged with 35 counts of murder.
 After lengthy court proceedings, the State Security Court sentenced the 33 defendants to death on 28 November 1997 for their roles in the massacre; 31 of these sentences were upheld in a 2001 appeal.
 When Turkey overturned the death penalty just over a year later in 2002, the sentences were commuted.
 Each defendant received 35 life sentences, one for each murder victim and additional time for other crimes.
-These 31 convicts are currently the only ones still serving time for the crimes; the other defendants were paroled early or released after completing their sentences.
-In January 2020, Ahmet Turan Kılıc, who at first was sentenced to death for his involvement in the Sivas massacre, was granted a commutation of his sentence by Recep Tayyip Erdogan.
+These 31 convicts were the only ones still serving time for the crimes; the other defendants were paroled early or released after completing their sentences.
+In January 2020, Ahmet Turan Kılıç, who at first was sentenced to death for his involvement in the Sivas massacre, was granted a commutation of his sentence by President Recep Tayyip Erdoğan on the grounds of ill-health.
 As a result his sentence was commuted.
+Kılıç died in 2021.
+In September 2023, Erdoğan commuted the sentence of Hayrettin Gül for the same reason.
+In the case where the fugitive defendants Murat Sonkur, Eren Ceylan, and Murat Karataş are being tried, the case was dropped in September 2023 on the grounds that the 30-year statute of limitations had expired.